 Another aspect that is explored in research is related to teachers' feelings when it comes to immigrant students with low socio-economic background, and how the teachers attitudes affect the organization of education in the classroom.
 The main findings in the article is the importance of presenting this particular group of students with challenges in their education.
 It is claimed that the lack of challenges in the educational setting in combination with little room for students' own initiatives resulted in low enthusiasm among students when it came to schoolwork and as consequence also low learning.
-This would be in contradiction to a pedagogic approach that stressed active involvement in the classroom by the students, and that at the same time gave the students influence on what happened in classrooms.
-This last approach would result in a high level of students' engagement and high learning outcome (Wedin, 2015).
+This would be in contradiction to a pedagogic approach that stressed active involvement in the classrooms by the students, and that at the same time gave the students' engagement and high learning outcome (Wedin, 2015).